shayshaybby8-wq/zechub/Zinder.md

 At this point, the four components should have reached their appropriate readiness states.

-For the testnet setup described in the repository:
+For the testnet setup described:

 ```bash
 curl -fsS http://127.0.0.1:19105/readyz  # ingest